How to calculate and increase owner's equity

 Net earnings are typically divided between business partners based on their ownership percentages.

-Like partnerships, companies usually have multiple equity owners or shareholders.
-The main difference is that companies provide owners with legal liability protection, facilitating the transfer of ownership rights.
+Like partnerships, corporations usually have multiple equity owners or shareholders.
+The main difference is that corporations provide owners with legal liability protection, facilitating the transfer of ownership rights.

-After shareholders are paid their dues at the end of an accounting period, the remaining funds — called retained earnings — can then be reinvested into the company.
+After shareholders are paid their dues at the end of an accounting period, the remaining funds — called retained earnings — can then be reinvested into the corporation.

 How do you increase owner's equity?